Skip to main content

 Regularization through rectification of self-assessments

-When the taxpayer wants to modify a self-assessment of the IRPF filed because it results in a refund amount greater than that self-assessed or an amount to be paid lower than that of the self-assessment filed (as happens if he/she improperly declared some exempt income, computed amounts in a higher amount than due, forgot to deduct some fiscally admissible expense or omitted some reduction or deduction to which he/she was entitled) and, consequently, there has been a prejudice to his/her legitimate interests, he/she must request the rectification of said self-assessment through the procedure regulated by articles 120.3 of Law 58/2003, of December 17, General Tax Law, and 126 to 129 of Royal Decree 1065/2007, of July 27, which approves the General Regulation of the actions and procedures of tax management and inspection and development of the common rules. of the procedures for applying taxes.
+When the taxpayer wants to modify a self-assessment of the PIT filed because the amount to be refunded is higher than the self-assessment or the amount to be paid is lower than the self-assessment filed (as occurs if the taxpayer has improperly declared exempt income, computed amounts greater than required, forgot to deduct any eligible expenses or omitted any reduction or deduction to which they were entitled) and, consequently, their legitimate interests have been harmed, they must request rectification of said self-assessment through the procedure regulated by articles 120.3 of Law 58/2003, of December 17, General Tax Law, and 126 to 129 of Royal Decree 1065/2007, of July 27, approving the General Regulations for actions and procedures for tax management and inspection and for the development of the common rules for the procedures for the application of taxes.

 The procedure to be followed for the rectification of self-assessments consists of the following phases: